shankarbhola/Java-Notes-by-Pankaj-Sir/07_core 06-12-23 return_methodArgument.md

 ### Return ###
 * We can use "return" keyword insite void methods only
-* it ios optional to use
+* it is optional to use
 * It will return control to method calling statement

 ```java